dariushghasemi/kidneyInCHRIS/README.md

 - The summary results of interrogation in GWAS catalog have been obtained and merged with phenoscanner look-up summary results (19-Feb-23).

+- Then the joined interrogation summary results was merged with step 3 of the mediation analysis (27-Feb-23).